Part I: False Conundrums My father used to say, “When in doubt do something.” I have modified the thought to, “Do it now,” “Say it now,” “Fix it now,

 Other timeless crisis management truisms:

-2. Every moment of indecision creates unseen victims and avoidable collateral damage
+1. Bad news always ripens badly 2.
+Every moment of indecision creates unseen victims and avoidable collateral

-10. Victims and critics always outlive their perpetrators, have keen memories and live to take the perpetrator down
+victims accumulate from the start of the crisis 10.
+Victims and critics always outlive their perpetrators, have keen memories

-11. Once a critic, enemy or victim, always a critic, enemy or victim These truisms make prevention of victimization among the most important functions of leadership and leadership survival.
+and live to take the perpetrator down 11.
+Once a critic, enemy or victim, always a critic, enemy or victim

 These truisms make prevention of victimization among the most important